feature-image

 But instead of taking it negatively, Caitlin Clark has clearly embraced the comparison.
 During Tuesday night’s Celtics–Mavericks game, Payton Pritchard knocked down a first-quarter buzzer beater, prompting Clark to jump on social media and respond with smirking emojis.

-Fans immediately loved the reaction, with social media quickly filling up with praise for Caitlin Clark for taking the comparison in stride.
+Fans immediately loved (and hated) the reaction, with social media quickly filling up the comment section.
 Here are some of the reactions trending online as Clark once again finds a way to win hearts.

 ADVERTISEMENT